Thursday, 22 May 2025

 • A memoir that was assigned in a writing craft class, Splinters by Leslie Jamison.
 It's fair to say that I wasn't looking forward to reading yet another divorce memoir, but Jamison's writing is sharp, insightful, and often extremely witty in an understated and subtle way, a pleasure to read.

 • Orbital.
-It's wonderful, but everybody knows that already.
+It's wonderful, but sure everybody knows that already.

 I was a bit disappointed by Mike McCormack's This Plague of Souls.
 I was so looking forward to it as Solar Bones is one of my all-time favourite novels, but it didn't quite land for me.
 It felt unfinished.
 McCormack has said that these books are part of a triptych, with Solar Bones as the centre-piece, so maybe this will all come together in the end when the third novel is published.